Harki: Before the Algerian conflict

 Muslim Algerians had served in large numbers as regular soldiers with the French Army of Africa from 1830 to 1962.
 Enlisting as spahis (cavalry) and tirailleurs (lit. skirmisher, i.e. infantry), they played an important part during the Franco-Prussian War of 1870 and especially during World War I (1914–1918), when 100,000 died in fighting against the Imperial German Army.

-During World War II, after the rearmament of the French Army accomplished by the US forces in North Africa in 1942–1943, North African troops serving with the French Army numbered about 233,000 (more than 50% of the Free French Army effectives).
-They made a major contribution during the liberation of Southern France (1944) and in the campaigns in Italy (French Expeditionary Corps) and Germany of 1944–45.
+During World War II, after the rearmament of the French Army accomplished by the participation of the United States military in the North African campaign during 1942–1943, North African troops serving with the French Army numbered about 233,000 (more than 50% of Free France's effective force).
+They made a major contribution during Operation Dragoon (the 1944 liberation of Provence), and in the campaigns in Italy (French Expeditionary Corps) and Germany of 1944–45.

-Tirailleurs from Algeria, Morocco and West Africa fought in Indochina as part of the French Expeditionary Force until the Fall of Dien Bien Phu in 1954.
+Tirailleurs from Algeria, Morocco and West Africa fought in French Indochina as part of the French Expeditionary Force until the Battle of Điện Biên Phủ in 1954.